go-acoustic/SampleCode_Connect_Android_Kotlin_KitchenSink/README.md

 Connect_Android_Kotlin_KitchenSink
-Used to demonstrate Tealeaf on an Android Kotlin application.
+Used to demonstrate Connect on an Android Kotlin application.
-Supports Android API level 21-33.
+Supports Android API level 21-34.